orsonteodoro/gcf2/profiles/gaming/README.md

         leave it at 1.35 at this time because of the high likelihood of runtime failure.
 The 4.00 tolerance represents the idealistic value but currently not easily attainable.
-Instead of applying it systemwide, it is preferred to apply it per-package and importantly have a plan B and plan C backup plans to undo the damage, then do manual integration testing.
+Instead of applying it systemwide, it is preferred to apply it per-package and importantly have and prepare plan B and plan C backup plans to undo the damage, then do manual integration testing.
 If no integration testing in the test suite, it has to be performed on the live system.
-It should pass both unit testing and integration testing before adding the next sanitized package to minimize the length of hidden runtime failure backtracking.
+It should pass both unit testing and integration testing before adding the next sanitized package to minimize the distance of hidden runtime failure backtracking.
 There is also the possiblity that the person that wrote the integrated test did not do a thorough job, and it still fails on the live system.
 The standard is that there should be no problems on the live system.
 If the problem caused by sanitizers is not a problem for core package set but is a problem with the optional set, the sanitizer should still be disabled.

     [2] It is recommended to set CFLAGS_HARDENED_DISABLED=1 and RUSTFLAGS_HARDENED_DISABLED=1 instead.